openml/DAGstuhl/README.md

 * The pipeline language tries to strike the right balance between complexity and generality.
 It is a simple DAG description language where steps are not fully specified but are left to a particular programming language and runtime to define.
-Encoding of hyper-parameters is left of this language as well.
+Encoding of hyper-parameters is left out of this language as well.
 * Similarly, when designing a pipeline language the question is how much logic can connections themselves have.
 Do we want to support some basic operations on values as they are passed between steps.
 This pipeline language provides a narrow support here with idea that most other operations should be described